guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 # The Software
 ## Make Files
 "Make" files are where you specify desired combination of board type, IR mapping, and name your new IR translator.
-Several example make files are provided.
+A templete make files is provided.
-These each specify a ESP32 board type and desired IR mapping
+Duplicate the template file and edit it to specify a ESP32 board type and desired IR mapping

-* make-esp32-c3-OLED-GPIO1-IR-JVC.yaml
-* make-esp32-c3-OLED-GPIO1-IR-TiVo.yaml
-* make-esp32-c6-wroom-1-GPIO10-IR-Epson.yaml
-* make-esp32-c6-wroom-1-GPIO10-IR-TiVo.yaml
 * make-esp32-TEMPLATE.yaml

-You can create your own custom make file with your own combinations of ESP32 board and IR signal map...

 1 Duplicate make-esp32-TEMPLATE.yaml to create your custom make file<br>
 2 Name your custom make file<br>
 3 Edit your custom make file

 At the top of your custom make file are places to specify remote name, esp32 board, and desired IR mapping.
+Uncomment one and only one option for board and also for IRmap.

-Be sure to leave the ir-common-kuo/ prefix intact when you replac the HARDWARE and IRMAP Also, your custom make file should be in the same directory as the sample make files.
+Your custom make file should be left in the same directory as the template make files.
-Do not move or rename existing files in ir-common-kuo/ subdirectory
+Never move or rename files in ir-common-kuo/ subdirectory

 Here is the file section of a make file that you edit while making a custom make file.
+In this example, hardware-c3.yaml and irmap-epson-pro-cinema-LS12000.yaml have been specified by uncommenting

 ```YAML
 # ============= BEGIN Configuration Options KUO ==========